 We marked the start of the year with a refreshed brand identity, a new website and a brand new vision focussed on “Building a sustainable future for digital advertising”.
 This aims to drive the industry to work together to raise standards and ensure digital advertising thrives in the long term.

 We also gave our voice a mic, launching episode one of the IAB UK Podcast featuring 40 of the industry’s leading lights to boil down and discuss some of the industry’s big complex issues.
 The podcast peaked at 3rd in Apple’s Business category and got a 5 score rating in Apple Podcasts.

-Engage came early this year, taking place at its spiritual home, The Barbican, in June to a packed audience hearing about authenticity, bravery and experimentation.
-Guest speakers Keith Weed of Unilever, Lucy Jameson of Uncommon London, Tom Goodwin of Zenith and the inspiring broadcaster and writer Stacey Dooley.
+Engage came early this year, taking place at its spiritual home, The Barbican, in June to a packed audience hearing about authenticity, bravery, and experimentation.
+Guest speakers included Keith Weed of Unilever, Lucy Jameson of Uncommon London, Tom Goodwin of Zenith, and the inspiring broadcaster and writer Stacey Dooley.

 In August we launched “Find your voice” research working with IPSOS MORI to map out the future of voice in terms of technology, consumer expectations and how brands can and should utilise a voice strategy.

 We also increased our nationwide presence by launching a Manchester Hub delivering quarterly meetings, presentations and networking events to members.

 November saw the launch of a brand new type of event at Tobacco Dock called Nonference.
 “Don’t take notes, take part” was the rallying cry to get the 800 plus delegates from all levels of industry to learn by doing and try their hand at building blockchain in LEGO and creating their own digital out of home campaign against the clock.